IZOcC/Franug-Weapon_Paints/README.md

 ### Tips
-* Use https://gitlab.com/Franc1sco/PRIVATE-WeaponPaints/issues if you found bugs, you have questions, or you want a new feature.
+* Use https://gitlab.com/Franc1sco/PRIVATE-WeaponPaints-new2/issues if you found bugs, you have questions, or you want a new feature.
-* Don't sell or give this to others or publish this private version or you will be out from the next updates.
+* Read the rules here: https://github.com/Franc1sco/Franug-PRIVATE-PLUGINS

 ### Installation:
 * Install required plugin: https://gitlab.com/Franc1sco/Franug-GiveNamedItem (if you dont have access, then send a email to franug13@gmail.com with your gitlab email and paypal account that you use to pay this plugin)